abaeyens/ros2_documentation/source/Tutorials/Intermediate/Testing/Integration.rst

 1.3 Active tests
 ~~~~~~~~~~~~~~~~
 The active tests interact with the running nodes.
-In this tutorial,
-we will check whether the Turtlesim node publishes pose messages
-(by listening to the node's 'turtle1/pose' topic)
+In this tutorial, we will check whether the Turtlesim node publishes pose messages (by listening to the node's 'turtle1/pose' topic)
-and whether it logs that it spawned the turtle
-(by listening to stderr).
+and whether it logs that it spawned the turtle (by listening to stderr).

 The active tests are defined as methods of a class inheriting
 from `unittest.TestCase <https://docs.python.org/3/library/unittest.html#unittest.TestCase>`_.
 The child class, here ``TestTurtleSim``, contains the following methods:

-- ``test_*``:
-  the test methods, each performing some ROS communication
-  with the nodes under test and/or listening to the process output
-  (passed in through ``proc_output``).
+- ``test_*``: the test methods, each performing some ROS communication with the nodes under test and/or listening to the process output (passed in through ``proc_output``).
   They are executed sequentially.
-- ``setUp``, ``tearDown``:
-  respectively run before (to prepare the test fixture)
-  and after executing each test method.
+- ``setUp``, ``tearDown``: respectively run before (to prepare the test fixture) and after executing each test method.
-  By creating the node in the ``setUp`` method,
-  we use a different node instance for each test
-  to reduce the risk of tests contaminating each other.
+  By creating the node in the ``setUp`` method, we use a different node instance for each test to reduce the risk of tests communicating with each other.
-- ``setUpClass``, ``tearDownClass``:
-  these class methods respectively run once before and after
-  executing all the test methods.
+- ``setUpClass``, ``tearDownClass``: these class methods respectively run once before and after executing all the test methods.

 It's highly recommended to go through
 `launch_testing's detailed documentation on this topic <https://docs.ros.org/en/{DISTRO}/p/launch_testing/index.html>`_.